Byron Buxton Player Props: Twins vs. Tigers

 Byron Buxton At The Plate

-- Buxton has 40 hits and an OBP of .308, both of which lead Minnesota hitters this season.

-- Buxton has reached base via a hit in 29 games this year (of 53 played), and had multiple hits in 11 of those games.
+- Buxton has reached base via a hit in 32 games this season (of 58 played), and had multiple hits in 13 of those games.

-- In 18.9% of his games this season, he has gone deep, and 4.5% of his trips to the plate.
+- In 20.7% of his games this year, he has hit a long ball, and 5.4% of his trips to the dish.

-- Buxton has had at least one RBI in 26.4% of his games this year (14 of 53), with two or more RBI six times (11.3%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 27.6% of his games this year, Buxton has had at least one RBI.
+He's picked up more than one in 13.8% and driven in three or more of his team's runs in three contests.

-- He has scored in 25 games this year (47.2%), including multiple runs in six games.
+- He has scored in 28 of 58 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.